hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 Carol and sends C1 in addition to C2 to Carol.
 Similarly when Carol will issue a credential, she will also send C1 and C2 in addition to her issued credential.

+## Odd-Even distinction

 The reason for the distinction between odd and even-levels is the use of *structure preserving cryptography*.
-A cryptographic scheme is called structure preserving if its all public inputs and outputs consist of group elements of bilinear groups and the functional correctness can be verified only by computing group operations, testing group membership and evaluating pairing product equations.[^1] As a result, the messages are also group elements (of G1 or G2) unlike some other schemes where the messages are elements of finite fields.
+According to the definition in this paper [Structure-Preserving Cryptography](https://www.iacr.org/archive/asiacrypt2015/94520356/94520356.pdf), "A cryptographic scheme is called structure preserving if its all public inputs and outputs consist of group elements of bilinear groups and the functional correctness can be verified only by computing group operations, testing group membership and evaluating pairing product equations".
+As a result, the messages are also group elements (of G1 or G2) unlike some other schemes where the messages are elements of finite fields.
 The verification key will be in a different group than the message, so if the message is in G1, verification key will be in G2, and vice-versa.
 We saw above that